TerezaAlmeida/Raidiam-Technical-Task/README.md

 # Technical-Task Open Customer Data API

 ## Documents location:
-- Test Case and Bugs reports are in the 'Documents/Test Cases and Bugs' path- there are 2 tabs one called Test Cases and the other Bugs in each one there is the corresponding documentation.
+- Test Case and Bugs reports are in the 'Documents/Test Cases and Bugs' path- there are 2 tabs one called 'Test Cases' and the other 'Bugs' in each is the corresponding documentation.
 - API Documentation Evaluation is in the 'Documents/API Documentation Evaluation' path
 - Security Test Plan is in the 'Documents/Security Test Plan' path